rfnshare/Sharebus-Web-UI-Automation/README.md

     ```
     Test/TestData/test_data.xlsx
     ```
-   Make sure you connect you android device/emulator & set uid in TestCase/base_test.py.

 4. Go to the project's root directory and install requirements(Recommended create virtual env first).
     ```
     pip install -r requirements.txt
     ```

-5. For Smoke set, Run this script.
+5. For Smoke set without report, Run this script.
     ```
     python -m pytest -m smoke
     ```
    This will open a web app in the chosen browser & run smoke set.

-6. For Full Run this script from cmd line.
+6. For Full Run this script from cmd line without report.
     ```
     python -m pytest -v -s
     ```